merfre/Hull_Microbiome_Cluster_Workflow/README.md

 Next, in this same configuration file, edit the parameters for the software to your desired thresholds.
 Each parameter option includes an explanation of the parameter, default options, and options for adjustment.

+Full instructions for configuring this workflow can be found here:

+    ./config/README.md

 *If you wish to change the Kraken2 database used:*

 Be sure to follow instructions in the Kraken2 manual to create your database and then place it (the whole database directory) into this directory: